- Name: Precalculus and Trigonometry

 - Discipline: Mathematics

-Studies relations, functions and their graphs, polynomial, rational, exponential, logarithmic and trigonometric functions; analytic trigonometry; systems of equations and inequalities, determinants; conic sections; sequences and series; counting techniques and probabilities.
+Studies relations, functions and their graphs; polynomial, rational, exponential, logarithm and trigonometric functions; analytic trigonometry; systems of equations and inequalities; conics; mathematical induction; sequences and series.

 II.
 Course Objectives and Linkage to General Education Program

 The information in the parentheses after a course objective refers to the specific general education (GE) learning outcome that the objective meets.
 Objectives without this information are not linked to WNC’s general education program.

 Students who pass this course must demonstrate they can:

 - solve linear, quadratic, radical, fractional equations, systems of equations and inequalities (GE3)